crossplane/crossplane/design/one-pager-consuming-k8s-clusters.md

   managed Kubernetes service (e.g. GKE, AKS, EKS).
 * `KubernetesCluster` claim: a namespace-scoped custom resource that can be used to claim a Kubernetes cluster managed resource, or dynamically provision one.
-* **Workload**: a collection of Kubernetes resources that are intended to be deployed into a target Kubernetes cluster.
-A workload is represented by a `KubernetesApplication` custom resource.
+* **Workload**: a unit of work that is intended to be scheduled to a resource on which it can be executed.
+Currently, the only type of workload in Crossplane is a `KubernetesApplication`, which is a collection of Kubernetes resources that are intended to be scheduled to and executed on a target Kubernetes cluster.

 ## Background